DB Class 101

 The DB Class 101 is a class of three-phase electric locomotives built by Adtranz and operated by DB Fernverkehr in Germany.
 145 locomotives were built between 1996 and 1999 to replace the 30-year-old and aging Class 103 as the flagship of the Deutsche Bahn, primarily hauling Intercity services.
-As of 2024, this series is currently being retired and scrapped.
+As of 2026, this class is currently being retired and scrapped.

 In the United States, the Bombardier ALP-46 is derived from the DB Class 101.
 The Bombardier Traxx shares a common heritage.